pkumar26/keyvault/README.md

 ## Create Azure KeyVault

 >Explore contents of kvDeploy & kvDeploy.param.json in your favourite editor.
-Edit parameter values in kvDeploy.param.json as needed.
+Edit parameter values in kvDeploy.param.json as needed. \
+>This template has two access policies:
+>-   One for giving full access to yourself and
+>-   Second for a limited access to your application.
+>
+>Policies can be added or removed both at the time of KeyVault creation or anytime later.
+Modify them as per your need.

 **Setup deployment variables for Azure KeyVault:**
 >Change templatePath and other values as per your environment